Chart Color Schemes

 North Lakes features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.1% of all households, including 43.7% couples with children, 24.3% couples without children, and 13.4% single parent families.
-Non-family households comprise the remaining 17.9%, with lone person households at 15.7% and group households making up 2.2%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.8.
+Family households account for 82.1% of all households, including 43.7% that are couples with children, 24.3% that are couples without children, and 13.4% that are single parent families.
+Non-family households make up the remaining 17.9%, with lone person households at 15.7% and group households comprising 2.2% of the total.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.8 people.

 Frequently Asked Questions - Households